 Behind every manufacturing process is an Industrial Control Panel.

 Industrial control panels play a part in every aspect of your life.
 The device that you are reading this on was built in an automated assembly line.
 So was that glass holding your drink that you were reaching for.
 That food, even that delicious organic food, was touched by a manufacturing process on the way to your door.
-It has made people's lives better, expanding education to those who would otherwise have it, helping the elderly live independently, and has raised so many out of starvation and poverty.
+It has made people's lives better, expanding education to those who wouldn’t otherwise have it, helping the elderly live independently, and has raised so many out of starvation and poverty.

 Automation is a fascinating industry with so many aspects that it can be difficult to define just what it is because with the right combination of components, the possibility of what you can do is limitless.
 You can eliminate those dull, dirty and dangerous jobs.
 You can build cars and trucks, you can operate oil and gas refineries to fuel them, and assemble every accessory you could ever want for your car.
 You can analyze health trends, implement preventative measures to prevent long term problems, and develop assistive technology to help people adapt.
 And if you dream bigger, automation can put a person on the moon, put a rover on Mars, and send a probe into interstellar space.